Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Criminal behavior isn't random—it follows patterns that criminologists have spent decades identifying and explaining.
+Criminal behavior isn't random.
+It follows patterns that criminologists have spent decades identifying and explaining.
 When you're studying for your exam, you're not just being tested on whether you can list types of crimes.
 You're being tested on your understanding of why crimes occur, who commits them, what motivates offenders, and how society responds.
 The categories of criminal behavior reveal deeper truths about social structure, power dynamics, economic inequality, and human psychology.

 These offenses involve direct harm or the threat of harm to individuals.
-The key distinction here is that the victim experiences physical, sexual, or psychological trauma directly from the offender's actions.
+The key distinction is that the victim experiences physical, sexual, or psychological trauma directly from the offender's actions.

 These categories focus on specific offender populations or situational factors that shape criminal behavior.
 Understanding these requires attention to developmental criminology and life-course perspectives.